FahdJamy/store-manager/README.md

 ## Store Manager - Challenge 3

+#### A store manager is a web application that helps a store owner (admin) to track their sales inventory

 [![Build Status](https://travis-ci.org/FahdJamy/store-manager.svg?branch=develop-api-challenge-3)](https://travis-ci.org/FahdJamy/store-manager)

 [![Coverage Status](https://coveralls.io/repos/github/FahdJamy/store-manager/badge.svg?branch=develop-api-challenge-3)](https://coveralls.io/github/FahdJamy/store-manager?branch=develop-api-challenge-3)

 [![Maintainability](https://api.codeclimate.com/v1/badges/436de29cb33a61a7837a/maintainability)](https://codeclimate.com/github/FahdJamy/store-manager/maintainability)

+## Project
+- To run the project Locally, clone `https://github.com/FahdJamy/store-manager/tree/develop-api-challenge-3`
+	1. cd into the folder that contains the cloned project.
+	2. create a virtual environment.
+	3. activate the virtual environment.
+	4. pip install the requirements.txt.
+	5. to run the project use python3. the run command is [python run.py].

 # Functionality
 - Admin creates an account for a sales attendant.